 $GIT_DIR

-The repo is initilaised as a bare repo at $HOME/.git-dot
+The repo is initilaised as a bare repo at $HOME/.git-dot and then reconfigured as

-a non-bare repo with a working directory at $HOME
+a non-bare repo with a working directory at $HOME.

 [core]